Ian144/Ian144.github.io/ADTs.md

     }
 }
 ```
-The Java PosType class stores the case as a string, there are string constants defined, but their use is not type-checked, so the code below compiles.
+The Java PosType class stores the case as a string.
+There are string constants defined, but their use is not type-checked, so the code below compiles.

 ```Java
 quickfix.field.PosType pt = new quickfix.field.PosType("any old string");
 ```

-In FsFix F# it is impossible to express such an error in compilable code, the F# PosType discriminated union can only take the set of values defined by the type.
+In FsFix F# it is impossible to express such an error in compilable code.
+There are two main forms of ADT, discriminated unions and records.
+Discriminated unions have a finite set of cases, the discriminated union for PosType is

 ```F#
 type PosType =